 I am also a poet and writer.
-My poetry and essays have been published in internationally recognised magazines such as Granta, The Poetry Review, PN Review, and New Poetries VIII, the celebrated anthology from Carcanet Press.
-My book Thinking with Trees was published by Carcanet Press in June 2021 and won the 20222 OCM Bocas Prize for Poetry.
+My poetry and essays have been published or anthologised in publications such as Granta, The Poetry Review, PN Review, More Fiya: A New Collection of Black British Poetry, and New Poetries VIII (Carcanet).
+My book Thinking with Trees was published by Carcanet Press in June 2021 and won the poetry category of the 20222 OCM Bocas Prize for Caribbean Literature.

-My scholarly work has also been published, or is forthcoming, in Cultural Critique, French Studies, New Formations, and New Theatre Quarterly, among other venues.
+My scholarly work has also been published, or is forthcoming, in Cultural Critique, French Studies, New Formations, and New Theatre Quarterly, among other venues, and my book Engagements with Aimé Césaire: Thinking with Spirits is forthcoming from Oxford University Press.
 You can read more about my work as a scholar here.